 Low-carb keto everything bagels made with almond flour.
-These tasty bagels are grain-free and so easy to bake!
+These tasty almond flour bagels are grain-free, packed with protein and healthy fats, and are so easy to bake!

-One of my much coveted rituals when I was a kid was going to work with my mom during the summers to earn some extra mulah.
-We would stop at the local bagel shop before work and I’d get a toasted everything bagel smeared liberally with butter.
+One of my much coveted rituals when I was a kid was going to work with my mom during the summers to earn some extra money.
+We would stop at the local bagel shop before work and Iโd get a toasted everything bagel smeared liberally with butter.

 When I began eating gluten-free, it was not only difficult to find gluten-free bagels, but more importantly, good gluten-free bagels.